 Another consideration is whether your chosen vendor has earned a place in Booking.com’s Premier and Preferred partners program.
 Premier is the highest category for software companies with the best-in-class connection.
 Requirements include robust, fast and stable connection, Booking.com product adaption, number of connected properties, and more.

-For properties that use Airbnb, there are some specific considerations to this particular platform as well.
+For properties that use Airbnb, there are some specific considerations to this platform.
 Features to look for include:

 Similar to Booking.com, Airbnb also recognizes vendors that go above and beyond when it comes to technology.
 Airbnb Preferred Software Partners are recognized by Airbnb for providing the “functionality and software connections that meet or exceed all technical benchmarks” and “collaborating with Airbnb across all program initiatives.”
 To ensure the most reliable connectivity with Airbnb, look for Airbnb Preferred Partners.

-As always in hospitality, there are some often-used terms when discussing channel management.
-Here are your FAQ:
+Here are some often-used terms when discussing hotel channel management.

-2-way synchronization refers to the connection between a Channel Management software and a third-party channel by which your availability, rates, and inventory (and often property content) are kept up-to-date.
+2-way synchronization refers to the connection between a Channel Management software and a booking platform (OTA, GDS, metasearch, etc.) by which your availability, rates, and inventory, and often property content are kept up-to-date.
 It’s also how bookings and cancellations are synced between individual channels and the Channel Manager.

 A closeout is when a room type, booking site, or market segment is closed to further bookings.
-Closeouts are used to optimize channel mix, revenue, and profitability.
+Closeouts are used to optimize booking sources, revenue, and profitability.

 API stands for Application Program Interface.
 It’s a “bridge” used for two separate tools to communicate and exchange data.
 API is what makes it possible for data to flow seamlessly and accurately across systems that may be owned and operated by different companies with different data formatting standards.